Words Starting with E-H

 Garnishment is the practice of withholding a portion of a defaulted borrower's wages to repay his or her loan, without consent.

 In most cases, student loans offer a grace period, a period of time immediately following separation from school during which the borrower is not required to begin repayment.
 This period allows the borrower to find a job and establish a budget before repayment begins.
-Federal Direct Stafford Loans offer a six-month grace period.
+Federal Direct Loans offer a six-month grace period.
 Federal Perkins Loans and University Loans offer nine-month grace periods.

 The term gross refers to an overall total, excluding deductions.
 Your gross income, for example, is your total income without taxes or other items deducted from it.